craigbuckler/html5-export/plan.md

 This last point got the most push-back from the client.
 Surely users expect PDFs?

-I'll be honest with you: most users rarely know or care what type of file they're receiving.
+Let's face it: most users rarely know or care what type of file they're receiving.
 But I had to prove HTML documents would be no more effort to distribute and open.

 ## Solution

-* create a web page which can download itself
+* create a web page preview which could download itself
 * allow basic editing before the document is output
 * make it look like a paged document
 * do not use any online assets: all CSS and images must be inlined
 * use OS fonts
 * do not distribute JavaScript.
 JS can be used to create and download the HTML, but the final distributed document will not contain JS.
 That avoids security issues when sending via email or other means.
 * make it printer-friendly.
-It doesn't need to be as good as a native PDF, but it should print nicely.
+It didn't need to be as good as a native PDF, but it should print nicely.

 Has this been attempted before?

-Most of you will be too young to remember MHTML?
+Do any of you remember MHTML?
+Most of you will be far too young.

 MIME Encapsulation of Aggregate HTML Documents.
 Content of an MHTML file is encoded the same as HTML email message.
-Web users often used it in the 1990s to download web pages for offline use after waiting 20 minutes for it to download on a 56K modem.
+In the 1990s, web users often used it to download web pages over 56K modems for offline use rather tying up the phone line while they read it.

-Unfortunately, not all browsers support it and the format has largely fallen out of favour.
+Unfortunately, not all browsers support MHTML and the format has largely fallen from favour.

 ## Step 1: preview and download